LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/create-manage-users.md

 * Set the maximum number of chats that the user can accept at any given moment.
 Consider your agent’s capabilities, the number of agents available, etc.
 * If your brand is enabled with the messaging feature, set the maximum number of messaging conversation.

-#### There are 2 options for this setting:
+#### There are two options for this setting:

 a) You can set it to inherit it from the account level setting that can be configured through the footnote in the Users tab.
 Any change to the account level setting will impact all agents defined with setting.

 b) You can custom set it, meaning any change to the account level setting won’t change it for users set with the custom setting.

-For visitors to be routed to the appropriate agent when they initiate a chat, assign the user a skill:
+For visitors to be routed to the appropriate agent when they initiate a chat, assign the user a [skill](admin-settings-skills-groups-connect-visitors-to-agents-by-skills.html):

 a) Select a skill from the menu by clicking the skills field and selecting an existing skill, or